Oleh Protasov: Iraklis Thessaloniki

 Then, he signed a two-year deal worth 400,000 euro per year with Iraklis Thessaloniki, starting from the summer of 2009.
 On 30 October, it was announced by Iraklis F.C. the termination of their contract, after 5 continual defeats in Super League and Greek Cup.

 Astra Giurgiu

 On 13 October 2014, Oleg became manager of FC Astra Giurgiu.
 He was sacked on 2 March 2015.

 Aris Thessaloniki

-Protasov agreed on a three years contract with Aris Thessaloniki, though Arvanitidis expel from head of football department position of the club, led to amateur Aris to terminate the deal after 15 minutes of its announcement.
+Protasov agreed on a three years contract with Aris Thessaloniki, though Arvanitidis expulsion as head of the football department of the club, led to amateur Aris to terminate the deal after 15 minutes of its announcement.